BMCARDONA/bmcardona.github.io/_posts/2023-04-05-research-papers-reading-list.md

 - What other references do you want to follow?

 #### How to understand the math
-- Re-derive from scratch.
+- Re-derive the math from scratch.

 #### How to understand the code
-- Run opensource code.
+- Run open-source code.
-- Re-write from scratch.
+- Re-write the code from scratch.

 #### General advice
 - Choose area of interest.
+(Recall that you eventually need to specialize.)
 - Generally speaking, if you read 15-20 papers on a given topic, you have a good understanding; 50-100 papers, a mastery-level understanding.
 - Compile a list of papers/articles you'd like to read.
-- Quickly scan (say 10%) of all papers.
+    - Quickly scan (say 10% of) all papers on list.
-- Read a few papers, skip a few papers, and then decide which ones to read more.
+- Read a few papers, skip a few, and then decide which ones to read more.

 #### How to find the papers
 - NeurIPS.